Day in the Life

 Letter from Henry Eyring, 8 June 1888

-Mexico, , Pres't Wilford Woodruff, Dear Bro. yesterday I learned the sad news of the death of Apostle Erastus Snow, with whom I had been more or less intimately associated for nearly 34 years.
+Mexico, , Pres[iden]t Wilford Woodruff, Dear Bro. yesterday I learned the sad news of the death of Apostle Erastus Snow, with whom I had been more or less intimately associated for nearly 34 years.
 While we feel that he has been delivered from pain and suffering, the church at large, as well as his family and many personal friends will miss him very much.
 Perhaps you will want to know how we are pro- gressing in the Mexican Mission.
 I will state, that by this time nearly all the returning colonists have reached this place, only seven persons being yet in transit.
 Those who have lately returned manifest a pretty good spirit and are beginning to realize, that they made a great mistake, when they left the colony.
 The general outlook in the mission remains unchanged, we have however a prospect of baptizing two or three persons.
 The number of those, who remain firm in the faith are very few indeed.
-Our register shows a membership of about 200 persons, but in re- ality we have not more than 6 or 7 brethren and a few sisters, when we can consider as firm in the
+Our register shows a membership of about 200 persons, but in re- ality we have not more than 6 or 7 brethren and a few sisters, whom we can consider as firm in the

 Events

 View selected events in the two months surrounding this date in Wilford Woodruff's life.
+Click on the dates to jump to that day in Wilford Woodruff's journal.

 Wilford directs all 32 stakes to establish Stake Academies to educate youth of the Church.